- Distinguishing Between a Subaward and a Procurement Action

 Annual Subrecipient A-133 Certification

-The DOR-1122 class, Subawards: Recognizing, Processing, Managing is required for those who manage a subaward.
-There are many unique nuances to working with subawards.
-This class gives you the tools and information to distinguish between a subaward and another procurement action.
-You will also learn how to process and monitor a subaward from proposal through closeout.
+The course, Subawards: Recognizing, Processing, Managing (DOR-1122) is required if you manage a subaward.
+You will also learn to distinguish between a subaward and a procurement action how to process and monitor a subaward from proposal through closeout.